-- HVAC (Hotels, Airports, Government, District heating) - Power Generation (Nuclear, Fossil, and Hydro) - Chemical Processing
+- HVAC (Hotels, Airports, Government, District heating)

+- Power Generation (Nuclear, Fossil, and Hydro)

+- Chemical Processing

 - Food and Pharmaceutical

 - Aircraft Avionics and Ground Support

 - Water and Wastewater

 - Aerospace

 - Automobile Manufacturing

 - Hydrocarbon Industries

-The liquid flow meter relies on the MultiPulse transit.
+The liquid flow meter relies on the MultiPulse transit-time.
 Two WideBeam ultrasonic sensors per measuring path, alternating as transmitter and receiver, are used to interrogate the liquid flowing within the metering section.
 The resulting time of arrival for each direction of transmit (upstream and downstream) is then measured using a highly accurate and stable digital signal processing method.

 Using this detection scheme, the flow meter is capable of resolving the relative transit-time difference (dT) to within $\pm 100$ psec.
 Considering typical liquid flow transit-time differences ranging from $1x10^4$ to $1x10^6$ psec, the flow meter is capable of providing an exceptional turndown ratio.
 The flow meter also incorporates a correlation technique which enables the system to detect very high flow velocities with the same high degree of resolution.
-The ultrasonic sensors are designed with sufficient beam divergence characteristics to insure that the receive sensor will always have sufficient signal to maintain operation under conditions of high beam blowing associated with high flow velocities.
+The ultrasonic sensors are designed with sufficient beam divergence characteristics to insure that the receive sensors will always have sufficient signal to maintain operation under conditions of high beam blowing, a condition that occurs under very high flow velocities where the path of the ultrasonic beam is actually blown past the receivable area of the sensors.